xianNeuro/agency-personalizes-episodic-memory/README.md

 - **Figure generation**: `figures/` contains all plotting code
 - **Utilities**: Supporting functions for data loading and analysis

+Additional Information
+- **Reproducibility check**: An independent research assistant has successfully reproduced the results reported in this manuscript by following the methods and analysis procedures described herein.
+The reproduction repository is available at [SissiLai361/Reproduce](https://github.com/SissiLai361/Reproduce)

 ## Citation

 If you use this code or data, please cite: